Board of Directors

 Daphne Gilbert is an Associate Professor of Law at the University of Ottawa.
 She specializes in women’s equality rights and reproductive freedom.
 She was a member of the Legal Committee for LEAF for four years and was Counsel for LEAF before the Supreme Court of Canada in a major equality case.
 She is the mother of three active children and an avid baker.

-Leslie Regan Shade, Tracy Lacroix-Wilson, Andrea Whitehead, Nicole Cohen, Patrizia Gentile, Farheen Kahn, Katherine Toms, Toni Francis and Radha Nayar previously served on the Media Action board, contributing enormously to the organization’s re-invigoration.
+Leslie Regan Shade, Tracy Lacroix-Wilson, Andrea Whitehead, Nicole Cohen, Patrizia Gentile, Farheen Kahn, Hazel Klosevych, Katherine Toms, Mary Dila, Jane MacDonald, Toni Francis and Radha Nayar previously served on the Media Action board, contributing enormously to the organization’s re-invigoration.
 We thank them for their energy, passion, intelligence and commitment and continue to count them as valued supporters.